at-eee/perm/README.md

 - 33: Error of the "perm_processing.out" subprogram.
 - 34: Error of the "generator.out" subprogram.
 - 35: Invalid arguments for the random data generator.
+### Error codes related to (additional) testing package:
+- 41: couldn't create "test/" directory.
+- 42: unable to compile input_checker2.c - Error returned from gcc compiler.
+- 43: couldn't copy "testing.sh" file to "test/" directory.
+- 44: Amount of requested tests by user is not matching the amount of parameters needed/required.
+- 45: User used inappriopriate/disallowed character somewhere in the "parameters.txt" file.
+- 46: User requested for testing permutation of length greater than 9.